In recent times, we’ve seen how NFTs have seemingly appeared out of nowhere and taken the world by storm.

 Hence, this is why many have pointed out that the market for NFTs is a bubble that will probably burst in the near future.
 While there is some merit to this, i.e. extreme hype coupled with the fear of missing out, there are several reasons why NFTs are here to stay.

-First of all, NFTs are the first crypto-related asset to be independent of crypto prices, which could signify that NFTs have the potential to be used as more than just tokens for digital art.
+First of all, NFTs are the first crypto-related asset to be independent of crypto value determined by exchange activity like that of OKX.com, which could signify that NFTs have the potential to be used as more than just tokens for digital art.

 Secondly, the technology behind NFTs has not yet been fully explored.
 And already, there appears to be plenty of promise for NFTs in the world of MMORPG gaming, where NFTs can be used to certify ownership of rare items.